CONSOLE / PC GAMES

 Baptized by Atari, I have been gaming since the beginning.
 I have been producing high-quality online content since high school.
 I am a proven leader and a visionary who lives to help realize dreams.
 Moreover, I love a challenge.
 In fact, the bigger and more sophisticated the challenge, the better.
 And I always shoot for the stars.
-A technically-minded social magnet with an eye for aesthetic, creating great content and building an amazing online gaming community what I was born to do.
+A technically-minded social magnet with an eye for aesthetics, creating great content, and building an amazing online gaming community is what I was born to do.

 Below you will find my education and work histories.
 I have included a few past projects that I believe are key to understanding me and what I can do for you.
 Thank you and enjoy.

 You never know how many lives you've reached until they reach back.
 Thank you so much, everyone.

 "I've only been a part of this community for a couple of weeks, but right from the start I could see that you have created and fostered a community like nothing I have seen online ever before.
 That is truly an amazing achievement, Sir."